 A diagnostic target is excellent for new shooters because it tells you what you’re doing wrong based on where your round hits.
 If you’re new to firing a weapon, how do you know what you’re doing wrong if no one tells you?
 If you aren’t taking an official course or working with a trained shooter, this can be a hard task to learn by yourself.
 Diagnostic targets tell you when you’ve slapped the trigger instead of that slow, steady trigger pull, along with other mistakes you’re bound to make as a new shooter.

-Targets that give you several points of aim, especially if they’re smaller areas can cause you to focus on accuracy a lot more than if you had one big silhouette to shoot at.
+Targets that give you several points of aim, especially if they’re smaller areas, can cause you to focus on accuracy a lot more than if you had one big silhouette to shoot at.
 Rite in the Rain Weatherproof Long Range Targets give you just that.
-They also come with a target on either side so you can choose between one of two common marksmanship exercises.
+They also come with a target on either side so that you can choose between two common marksmanship exercises.
 The design was borrowed from the military/competitive design logic, which can help you not only score your shooting but improve it.

 You’ve got everything you need for some quality range time.
 You’ve purchased several IQ and Essentials Targets and even the Dead Man’s Hand Shooting Deck for the pistol.
 Nothing can get in your way to becoming the next top shot.
 Wrong!
 Shooting isn’t just about the types of targets you’re shooting at.
 While it is important, you’re varying your targets and your drills, how you shoot will determine if you’ll actually get a round on paper.
 If you want to be a marksman, you’re going to have to master the fundamentals.